 The Length field of the Header indicates the length of the Payload and MIC if included.
 The length field has the range of 0 to 255 octets.
 The Payload field shall be less than or equal to 251 octets in length.
 The MIC is 4 octets in length.

 The SuppInfo field of the Header is present if indicated in the SP field.
 The SuppInfo field is defined in Section 2.X.2.
 The SuppInfo field can be present in the header of any Data Channel PDU.
-However, the Link Layer shall not transmit a Data Channel PDU containing a SuppInfo field unless the peer device, in the same connection, has already transmitted:
+However, the Link Layer shall not transmit a Data Channel PDU containing a SuppInfo field unless the peer device, in the same connection, has already transmitted any of:

 a Data Channel PDU containing a SuppInfo field;